 Sec.
 1. General Policy.
 The rules set forth in this Article XII shall be consistent with and interpreted in conformity with the grant policies of the State Foundation for Culture and the Arts, an agency of the State of Hawaii.

 Sec.
 2. No Compensation of Directors.
-The officers of the organization shall not receive compensation for their services as officers of the organization.
+The officers of the organisation shall not receive compensation for their services as officers of the organisation.

 Sec.
 3. No Nepotism.
-The Pacific Arts Association is a nonprofit organization located in Honolulu, Hawaii.
-All employees of the organization shall be hired on the basis of merit and not on the basis of their family, blood, or kin relationship to any member of the Board of Directors or any current employee.
+The Pacific Arts Association is a nonprofit organisation located in Honolulu, Hawaii.
+All employees of the organisation shall be hired on the basis of merit and not on the basis of their family, blood, or kin relationship to any member of the Board of Directors or any current employee.

 Sec.
 4. Conflict of Interest.
-No employee or Board member of the organization shall take any official action on behalf of the organization directly affecting (a) any business or other undertaking in which the person has a substantial financial interest, or (b) a private undertaking in which the person is engaged as legal counsel, adviser, consultant, representative, or in any other agency capacity.
-End
+No employee or Board member of the organisation shall take any official action on behalf of the organisation directly affecting (a) any business or other undertaking in which the person has a substantial financial interest, or (b) a private undertaking in which the person is engaged as legal counsel, adviser, consultant, representative, or in any other agency capacity.